Electric Cars: The Basics

 The Tesla Model 3 electric car is available in three variants: the entry-level Tesla Model 3 with the standard battery, the Model 3 Long Range and the Model 3 Performance.
 The entry-level is a rear-wheel drive (RWD), while the other two are offered as dual motor all-wheel drive (AWD).

-Even adjusting for real-world driving conditions, the range for the Model 3 is impressive and class-leading.
-For the entry level, expect a real-world range closer to 260 miles.
-For the Long Range, a pure electric range up to 325 miles is more realistic.
-For the Performance, expect an electric range closer to 290 miles.
+For the Performance, expect an electric range closer to 465 km.
 For those new to electric driving, a number of factors impact the EV range.
 Some of these include: road conditions, speed, weather, payload, passenger load, tyre size, driving profile and more!

 Tesla owners benefit from the Tesla Supercharger network.
 In fact, Tesla owns and operates the largest fast charging network globally (35,000+ globally).
-Tesla claims that Superchargers can add up to 172 miles of electric range in just 15 minutes.
+Tesla claims that Superchargers can add up to 276 km of electric range in just 15 minutes.
 The Superchargers offers a maximum DC charging rate up to 250 kW.
 For single-phase (7.4 kW) EV charging at home, depending on the variant, the EV will take between 8 hours to 12 hours to fully charge.

 We at e-zoomed encourage using a dedicated single-phase residential EV charger like myenergi zappi for charging at home.
 Though electric cars can be charged via a domestic 3-PIN plug, we at e-zoomed do not encourage using a domestic plug for charging an electric car.

-In terms of performance, the entry-level rear-wheel drive Model 3 can achieve 0-60 mph in 5.8 seconds, with a top speed up to 140 mph.
-The all-wheel drive Tesla Model 3 Long Range can achieve 0-60 mph in 4.2 seconds, with a top speed up to 145 mph.
-The top of the line, Tesla Model 3 Performance can achieve 0-60 mph in 3.1 seconds, with a top speed up to 162 mph.
-Of course, the Tesla electric car also benefits from instant torque.
+In terms of performance, the entry-level rear-wheel drive Model 3 can achieve 0-100 km/h in 5.8 seconds, with a top speed up to 225 km/h.
+The all-wheel drive Tesla Model 3 Long Range can achieve 0-100 km/h in 4.2 seconds, with a top speed up to 233 km/h.

 The interior of the electric car is designed for minimalism and space.
 The EV includes a 15 inch touchscreen display and a number of advanced features, either available as standard or an additional option.
 Some of these include: all-glass roof, 360 degrees rear, side and forward-facing cameras, Tesla Vision (detects nearby cars, helps prevent potential collisions and assists with parking), Tesla Autopilot, summon, smart summon, auto park, auto lane change and more.
-The EV is practical and offers ample legroom and headroom for passengers.
-The boot size is 561 L.

 PROS | CONS |